seanwatters/rgp/README.md

 3. Sign plaintext to generate content signature
 4. Encrypt plaintext and content signature with the hashed key

-#### Format

-- nonce = 24 bytes
-- iteration
-    - IF 0..=127
-        - is single byte = 1 bit (set)
-        - iteration = 7 bits
-    - ELSE
-        - is single byte = 1 bit (unset)
-        - int size = 2 bits
-        - iteration = 8-64 bits
-- encrypted content = content.len()
-- signature = 64 bytes (encrypted along with the content)
-- Poly1305 MAC = 16 bytes
-- mode = 1 byte (set to 1 for `Hmac`)

 ### Session

-`Session` by default provides no forward or backward secrecy, and uses the provided key "as is" without any modification. `Session` with key gen, however, does provide a weak forward secrecy as it will generate a fresh/single-use content key that is itself encrypted with the session key, thus protecting the session key if only the content key is compromised.
+`Session` by default provides no forward or backward secrecy, and uses the provided key "as is" without any modification. `Session` with keygen, however, does provide a weak forward secrecy as it will generate a fresh/single-use content key that is itself encrypted with the session key, thus protecting the session key if only the content key is compromised.

 #### Steps

 1. Generate one-time components
     - nonce
-    - content key (`Session` with key gen only)
+    - content key (`Session` with keygen only)
 2. Sign plaintext to generate content signature
 3. Encrypt plaintext and content signature with the content or session key
-4. Encrypt content key with session key (`Session` with key gen only)
+4. Encrypt content key with session key (`Session` with keygen only)

-#### Format

-- nonce = 24 bytes
-- encrypted key = 32 bytes (`Session` with key gen only)
-- encrypted content = content.len()
-- signature = 64 bytes (encrypted along with the content)
-- Poly1305 MAC = 16 bytes
-- mode = 1 byte (set to 0 for `Session` or 3 for `Session` with key gen)

 ### KEM